hlandau/acmetool/SCHEMA.md

 **Account ID:** Take the Directory URL for the ACME server.
 Take the hostname, port (if applicable) and path, stripping the scheme, which must be HTTPS (e.g.
 "example.com/directory").
 If the path is "/", strip it ("example.com/" becomes "example.com").
-URL-encode this string so that any slashes are percent-encoded.
+URL-encode this string so that any slashes are percent-encoded using lowercase hexadecimal.
 Take this string and append "/" followed by the string formed by calculating a Key ID using the account's private key.

   e.g. "example.com%2fdirectory/irq7564p5siu3zngnc2caqygp3v53dfmh6idwtpyfkxojssqglta"